 The Common Law Position

-Following applying the relevant regime and obtaining a judgment that is enforceable in England and Wales, it is then open to consider the same domestic enforcement options discussed above.
+After obtaining a judgment that is enforceable in England and Wales, it is then open to a judgment creditor to consider the domestic enforcement options discussed above.

-Currently it is usually easier to enforce a judgment under Brussels (recast) than under any other regime (this may, however, change following the UK leaving the EU).
+Currently it is usually easier to enforce a judgment under Brussels (recast) than under any other regime.
+(This may, however, change at the end of the Brexit Transition Period as it seems very unlikely that the UK will be a party to Brussels recast).
 Under Brussels (recast), there is no requirement for judicial oversight before domestic enforcement steps are taken.
 Further, recognition of judgments under that regime is an administrative process, undertaken by court staff.

 Under Brussels 2001, Lugano, Hague and the statutory regimes, foreign judgments must first be registered (a judicial process) before they can be enforced.
 After registration, however, a judgment is treated as though it were a judgment of the Courts of England and Wales, so enforcement in England and Wales may then take place using domestic processes.

-Under the common law position, no foreign judgment may be enforced.
+Under the common law, no foreign judgment may be directly enforced.
 Instead, the party enforcing the judgment will first need to commence new proceedings in England or Wales suing on the foreign judgment as a debt (usually applying for summary judgment on the debt claim).
 Further, a new judgment in the Courts of England and Wales must be obtained before domestic enforcement steps can be considered.

 The types of judgment that will be enforced are different for each regime.
 It is therefore difficult to generalise.
 However, there are certain categories of judgment that will not be enforced or that will likely cause difficulties (in terms of enforcement).